MOD-Magazine/.github/profile/README.md

   events, updates, and controversies.
 - **Interviews**: read about interesting projects first-hand from their developers.
-- **Available as both a print edition and blog posts**: whichever format you prefer, you'll be able to read MOD!.

 ## Contributing

 There are a variety of ways to contribute!
-None of these roles have any commitment, but we'd prefer if you contacted us on [Discord](https://mod-magazine.github.io/discord) before making a pull request.
+None of these roles have any commitment, but we'd prefer if you contacted us on [Discord](https://modmagazine.net/discord) before making a pull request.

 - **Writer**: writing and potentially reviewing articles.
 - **Editor**: gathering articles and reviewing them - a more formal role than